Creating A To Do List In WordPress

 Priority Labels

-Here you can customize your labels for highest, normal and lowest (low) priority items …
+This section lets you customize your labels for prioritizing highest (important), middle and low items …

-Items given the highest priority are shown in red in the lists and low priority items display in a lighter shade of grey …
+Highest priority items display in red in your lists and low priority items display in a lighter shade of grey …

 Show To-Do Item ID

-If this option is enabled, item IDs show up on the list …
+Enabling this option shows item IDs on the to-do list …

 Show Date To-Do Was Added

-If enabled (‘Yes’), the date the to-do list was added will display on your To-Do Items table …
+If enabled, the date your to-do list was added will show on the table of items …

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have chosen either ‘Group’ or ‘Master’ View for your to-do list, you can configure the options in this area and assign items to other users …
+If you have selected ‘Group’ or ‘Master’ View for your to-do list, you can configure the options in this section and assign to-do items to other users …

 Assign To-Do Items to Users

-If this option is enabled, you can assign to-do items to other users …
+If enabled (‘Yes’), you can assign tasks to other users …

 Show a User Only the To-Do Items Assigned to Them

-If enabled, you can display tasks only to users who have been specifically assigned those items.
-Leaving this option disabled displays items to all users.
+Enable this option (‘Yes’) to display items only to users who have been specifically assigned those items.
+Leave this option disabled (‘No’) to display to-do items to all users.

 User Roles to Show

-Check the boxes in this area Contributor to display the type of users that can be assigned to-do items.
-Leave the checkbox unticked for any roles that you do not want to assign to-do items.
+Check the boxes in this area Editor to display the type of users that can be assigned to-do items.
+If you don’t want to assign to-do items to a specific role, then leave its check box unticked.

 Email Assigned To-Do Items to User